Baylands kayaking

 and continue on into the Preserve on Embarcadero Road

-until it ends at the boat launch parking lot (large red X at the top of the on the map below).
+until it ends at the boat launch parking lot (large red X at the top on the map below).

 simple map